Top

 Even if you didn't know for example that list appends was linear and not quadratic and fairly fast.

-Library authors beneath you would know and the APIs you interact with and the pythonic code you see and the code LLMS generate will be affected by that leaky abstraction.
+Library authors beneath you would still know and the APIs you interact with and the pythonic code you see and the code LLMS generate will be affected by that leaky abstraction.

 If you think that n^2 naive list appends is a bad example its not btw, python string appends are n^2 and that has and does affect how people do things, f strings for example are lazy.